Wiggins Memorial Library Handbook for University Faculty 2024-2025

 Document Delivery/Interlibrary Loan

-Wiggins Memorial Library provides faculty with deliveries of Campbell library materials and interlibrary loans through a single service.
-Faculty may use ILLiad, the online interlibrary loan and document delivery management system, to request campus or electronic delivery of both types of materials.
-This service is provided free of charge.
-More information about this service can be found on the library website (library.campbell.edu/faculty/document-delivery).
+Wiggins Memorial Library provides faculty with deliveries of Campbell library materials and interlibrary loans through a single service: ILLiad, the online interlibrary loan and document delivery management system.
+Use this service, provided free of charge, to request campus or electronic delivery of both types of materials.
+Nore information can be found in the Document Delivery section of library.campbell.edu/faculty/document-delivery.

 Reserves